Alex-andra-O/Similarity/README.md

 Analysis 2 = Experiment 3 <br>
 Supplementary material = Experiment 1<br>

 To run the code, go to OSF, download the raw data.
-Store it in the same folder as the code for the respective experiment and run.
+Store the three Experiment folders in the /data folder and run.

 ### __General comments__